tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

 There are way too many changes to describe individually here, so this post will focus on the most important new features:

--   The new template that uses bootstrap 5.
+-   The new template that uses Bootstrap 5.
 -   The most important new ways to customise your site.
 -   Some of the biggest changes to code display.
 -   A grab bag of other cool features.

-See the [release notes](https://github.com/r-lib/pkgdown/blob/main/NEWS.md) for a complete list of everything that's changed.
+See the [release notes](https://pkgdown.r-lib.org/news/index.html) for a complete list of everything that's changed.

 <div class="highlight">